-Refer to Note 8 "Exploration and evaluation assets" to the Unaudited Condensed Interim Consolidated Financial Statements dated June 30, 2024.
+Refer to Note 8 "Exploration and evaluation assets" to the Consolidated Financial Statements.

 8) Selected Quarterly Financial Information

 The following selected financial data has been extracted from the unaudited interim financial statements for the fiscal periods indicated and should be read in conjunction with those unaudited financial statements.